Robust Estimation under the Wasserstein Distance: Introduction

 The robust OT literature is intimately related to unbalanced OT theory, which addresses transport problems between measures of different mass \citep{piccoli2014, chizat2018, liero2018, schmitzer2019, hanin1992}.
-These formulations are reminiscent of the problem \eqref{eq:RWp-intro} but with regularizers added to the objective (KL being the most studied) rather than incorporated as constraints.
-Sinkhorn-based primal algorithms \citep{chizat2018scaling} are the standard approach to computation, and these have recently been extended to large-scale machine learning problems via minibatch methods \citep{fatras21a}. \citet{fukunaga2021} introduces primal-based algorithms for semi-relaxed OT, where marginal constraints for a single measure are replaced with a regularizer in the objective.
-Partial OT \citep{caffarelli2010,figalli2010}, where only a fraction of mass needs to be moved, is perhaps the most relevant framework.
-As noted, \eqref{eq:RWp-intro} is itself a partial OT problem, with a $1-\eps$ fraction of mass being transported.
-However, \cite{caffarelli2010} consider a different parameterization of the problem, arriving at a distinct dual, and \cite{figalli2010} is mostly restricted to quadratic costs with no discussion of duality.
-Recently, \citet{chapel2020} explored partial OT for positive-unlabeled learning, but dual-based algorithms were not considered.
+These formulations are reminiscent of the problem \eqref{eq:TV-robustified-Wp} but with regularizers added to the objective (KL being the most studied) rather than incorporated as constraints.
+Sinkhorn-based primal algorithms \citep{chizat2018scaling} are the standard approach to computation, and these have been extended to large-scale machine learning via minibatch methods \citep{fatras21a}. \cite{sonthalia2020dual} explore a distinct version of unbalanced OT derived via dual regularization, but the regularized dual involves two potentials even when $p=1$.
+Unbalanced OT is sometimes called relaxed or semi-relaxed OT, depending on whether one or both marginal constraints are relaxed \citep{blondel2018smooth, fukunaga2021}.
+The former work \citep{blondel2018smooth} features a regularized dual, but the regularizer penalizes violations of the standard Kantorovich dual constraint, which is not relaxed in our approach.

+The POT problem \eqref{eq:POT-intro} itself has also been previously studied. \cite{caffarelli2010} consider a different parameterization of the problem, arriving at a distinct dual.
+In particular, even when $p=1$, their dual involves two potential functions.
+Their work reduces the POT problem to an OT problem with an augmented cost, as discussed in Section~\ref{ssec:POT}. \cite{figalli2010} restricts attention to quadratic costs with no discussion of duality. \cite{alvarez2011uniqueness} find sufficient conditions for the optimal partial coupling to be unique and induced by a deterministic transport map. \citet{del2013rates} study statistical convergence rates under POT, generally finding them to be comparable to standard OT.
+More recently, \citet{chapel2020} applied POT to positive-unlabeled learning, but dual-based algorithms were not considered.